 If the visitor does not match the offender, then the front desk personnel will press No and the check-in will continue as normal.

-If the visitor does match the offender, then the front desk personnel will press Yes then Confirm.
-The guest will be denied entry and the iPad kiosk (or their mobile browser) and, if the checkbox is selected, Command will notify the host and/or other contacts as configured on the Guest site.
+If the visitor does match the offender, then the front desk personnel will press Yes and then Confirm.
+The guest will be denied entry at the iPad kiosk (or their mobile browser) and, if the checkbox is selected, Command will notify the host and/or other contacts as configured on the Guest site.

 If however, it is necessary to admit someone that is flagged as a known offender, the Guest administrator can click on Allow guest to enter.
 The guest badge will print and the entry log will say “Guest was allowed to enter by [user name]”.

-If a guest is denied entry to the site, the iPad kiosk will display a Denied Entry Message and notify specific contacts as configured in the site settings.
+If a guest is denied entry to the site, the iPad kiosk will display a denied entry message and notify specific contacts as configured in the site settings.
 To change these settings for a particular Guest site, click the Gear in the top right of the Guest interface and click on the site's settings.

 Click on (or scroll down to) Denied Entry and update the Notify Contacts and Entry denied message accordingly.